bebound/hugo_blog/content/post/deploy-nikola-org-mode-on-travis.md

 ## Modify `.travis.yml` {#modify-dot-travis-dot-yml}

-Travis is using ubuntu 14.04, and the default Emacs version is 24, and the orgmode version is below 8.0, which not match the requirements.
+Travis is using ubuntu 14.04, and the default Emacs version is 24, and the Org Mode version is below 8.0, which not match the requirements.
 The easiest solution is to update Emacs to 25.
 So in the `before_install` section, add these code:

 ```yaml
 - sudo add-apt-repository ppa:kelleyk/emacs -y